yo-yo-yo-jbo/injection_and_hooking_intro/README.md

 - `CLOSE_TO_VALUE` closes an object (most commonly `HANDLE` on Windows) and assigns it to a value (e.g. `NULL`) - unless it's equal to that value.
 - `CLOSE_HANDLE` simply closes a `NULL`-defaulted `HANDLE` with the `CloseHandle` API.
 - `CLOSE_SNAPSHOT` does the same but with `INVALID_HANDLE_VALUE`, since that's the error result for `CreateToolhelp32Snapshot`.

-Convince yourself why this case is leak-free and easy to read.
+Convince yourself why this code is leak-free and easy to read.